heistp/antler/README.md

   - time series and FCT plots, with navigation controls
   - tables of standard flow metrics: goodput, FCT, RTT distributions, etc
 - add support for setting arbitary sockopts
-- add configuration to simulate conversational stream protocols
+- add support for simulating conversational stream protocols, and for this, refactor the sample and orientation fields in StreamClient/Server
 - implement flagForward optimization, and maybe invert it to flagProcess
 - protect public servers with three-way handshake for packet protocols and simple authentication for stream protocols